LordKriegan/timetracker/README.md

 API
 --------------
-    POST: "/api/parsexlsx?sheet=SHEETNUM"
+    POST: "/api/parsexlsx"
-        To parse an xlsx file, make a post request to this url with the file in the body and the sheet number to parse. default sheet number is 1.
+        To parse an xlsx file, make a post request to this url with the file in the body.

 TODO LIST
 ----------